National Health Information Organization (HIO) Survey

 Health Information Organizations support exchange of data

-Civitas Networks for Health is proud to support the nationwide survey of Health Information Organizations (HIOs) in collaboration with Dr. Julia Adler-Milstein and team at the University of California, San Francisco, and the Office of the National Coordinator for Health IT (ONC).
+Civitas Networks for Health is proud to support the nationwide survey of Health Information Organizations (HIOs) in collaboration with Dr. Julia Adler-Milstein and team at the University of California, San Francisco, and the Assistant Secretary for Technology Policy (ASTP).

 National Health Information Organization Survey and Its Impact

-Here are some highlights from what the latest 2023 survey tells us about how HIOs are evolving, where they’re excelling, and what challenges remain:
+Here are some high-level takeaways from what the latest 2025 survey tells us about how HIOs are evolving, where they’re excelling, and what challenges remain:

-HIOs deliver essential services such as event notifications, community health records, and Clinical Document Architecture (CDA) parsing—capabilities that help reduce duplication, close care gaps, and improve coordination.
+HIOs deliver essential services such as event notifications, community health records, data normalization, consent management, exchange of health-related social needs (HRSN) data, and connection to Immunization Information System (IIS) and prescription drug monitoring programs (PDMP) —capabilities that help reduce duplication, close care gaps, and improve coordination.

-Despite progress, 30% of HIOs reported routinely observing information blocking by EHR vendors, and 61% said such practices significantly hinder their services.
-45% also reported similar challenges with information blocking by health systems.
+29% of HIOs reported routinely observing information blocking by EHR vendors, mostly in the form of high prices for data access.
+15% also reported similar challenges with information blocking by health systems, most often due to closed network exchange.

 Supporting Health Information Organization Interoperability and Data Exchange

 Civitas Networks for Health is committed to the advancement of interoperability and health information exchange.
-By partnering with ONC and UCSF, Civitas ensures that HIOs’ voices are heard and that survey results inform local and national decision makers and health IT policy
+By partnering with ASTP/ONC and UCSF, Civitas ensures that HIOs’ voices are heard and that survey results inform local and national decision makers and health IT policy.

 Civitas believes in local health data infrastructure and in increasing the capacity within states for more interconnected health data ecosystems.
 The national HIO survey results reinforce the critical services and capabilities of HIOs throughout the country.